rizinorg/cutter/docs/source/building.rst

 Depending on how Qt installed (Distribution packages or using the Qt installer application), CMake may not be able to find it by itself if it is not in a common place.
-If that is the case, double check that the correct Qt version is installed.
+If that is the case, double-check that the correct Qt version is installed.
 Locate its prefix (a directory containing bin/, lib/, include/, etc.) and specify it to CMake using ``CMAKE_PREFIX_PATH`` in the above process, e.g.: